mibur1/psy112/book/2_models/7_SVM.md

 ## Additional References

-For more information and an cool example for facial recognition, you can have look at the [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/05.07-support-vector-machines.html) notebook.
+For more information and a cool example for facial recognition, you can have look at the [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/05.07-support-vector-machines.html) notebook.